ConversationalComponents/msbf-local-direct-line-and-client/README.md

-## bare-bones Direct Line implemetation for use with local MSBF
+# Bare-bones Direct Line implemetation for use with local MSBF

 Serves a client application and provides direct line for an MSBF bot running on http://127.0.0.1:3978